Thai Non-Immigrant B Visa Form Guidelines

 The Thai Visa application form isn’t complicated, but it needs to be completed accurately; otherwise, your visa application can be refused.

 However, the layout and the requested data are the same everywhere.
-Use the application form provided by the Thai embassy or consulate you are applying to, as it will help you circumvent mistakes.
+Use the application form provided by the Thai embassy or consulate you are applying to, as it will help circumvent mistakes.

 Thai Non-Immigrant B Visa Form-Section One